bounswe/bounswe2025group3/practice-app/mobile/BUILD_INSTRUCTIONS.md

 ## Troubleshooting

+-   **Docker Daemon Error:** If you see "Cannot connect to the Docker daemon", make sure **Docker Desktop** is running on your computer.
 -   **Build Failures:** If the build fails, check the logs output by the `docker run` command.
 Common issues include network timeouts during SDK download or Gradle sync errors.
 -   **Permissions:** Ensure the `.env` file exists and is readable.